-All appointments are made by the Head of Governance for Ark Schools.
+All appointments are made by the Director of Governance for Ark Schools.
 The term of a governor is three years, except for the Principal, who remains a governor for the duration of his time in post.
 Governors may be reappointed for further terms.